Ford Focus Review & Prices

 Reliability and problems

 Ford generally has a pretty good reputation for reliability, but pre-update models, which were on sale between 2018 and 2021, faced a lot of recalls.
-These included various issues including a problem with the brake pedal, an oil separator in the engine, and the rear doors opening when the window was lowered.
+These included various issues such as a problem with the brake pedal, an oil separator in the engine, and the rear doors opening when the window was lowered.

 As standard the Ford Focus comes with a three-year/60,000-mile warranty, but you can buy an extended warranty for four years/80,000 miles or five years/100,000 miles.